mapzen/terrarium/README.md

                     }
 ```

-All this make the water and under see level looks like this:
+All of this makes the water looks like this:

 ![under water](imgs/05-underwater.png)